-If you plan to use a massage tool regularly, make sure to take the time to learn how to use them correctly.
+If you plan to use a massage tool regularly, make sure to take the time to learn how to use it correctly.
 Always start the machine away from your body and apply only as much pressure as you can handle.
 Start slow: remember, you can always get deeper.
 It is better to begin with less intensity and build up from there.

 For a more intensive massage, you will need a massage aid even if the part you want to reach is easily accessible.
-This will either be a vibrating massage device or if you’re lucky enough, a friendly neighbor experienced in the technique of deep tissue massaging.
+This will either be a vibrating massage device or if you’re lucky enough, a friendly neighbor experienced in the technique of deep tissue massage.

 Since deep tissue massage reaches, well, deep down in your muscles, you may not feel the relief right away.
 Give it a day to fully recover and then use your massage tool (or neighbor) to continue your therapy.

 If you have any swelling, pain, or redness on your legs and feet, it may be a chronic condition known as DVT or deep vein thrombosis.
-Make sure to see a doctor before you try any self massage tools on body parts you suspect have DVT.
+Make sure to see a doctor before you try any self-massage tools on body parts you suspect have DVT.

 Since acupressure and massage can stimulate blood flow, you will also want to talk with your doctor if you have high blood pressure.
 It seems to be a thing that comes with the over 50 turf; I feel like I’m always asking my doctor’s permission for something!

 You also want to use caution when massaging areas with thinning skin and varicose veins.
-Never use a self massage tool on bruised/broken skin, on a broken bone, sprained joint, or sunburn (ouch! – well you wouldn’t, would you?).
+Never use a self-massage tool on bruised/broken skin, on a broken bone, sprained joint, or sunburn (ouch! – well you wouldn’t, would you?).